etaler/Etaler/README.md

 Etaler is a library for machine intelligence based on [HTM theory](https://numenta.org/resources/HTM_CorticalLearningAlgorithms.pdf).
 Providing two main features.

-* HTM algorithms with modern API design
+* HTM algorithms with modern API
 * A minimal cross-platform (CPU, GPU, etc..)
 Tensor implementation

 You can now explore HTM with modern, easy to use API and enjoy the performance boost by the GPU.